reflectoring/reflectoring.github.io/_posts/2022-01-03-logical-ops-on-java-collections.md

   auto: 0074-stack
 ---

 Collections are containers to group multiple items in a single unit.
-For example, a collection can represent a stack of books, products of a category, a queue of text messages, etc. They are an essential feature of almost all programming languages, most of which support different types of Collections such as `List`, `Set`, `Queue`, `Stack`, etc.
+For example, a collection can represent a stack of books, products of a category, a queue of text messages, etc.

+They are an essential feature of almost all programming languages, most of which support different types of collections such as `List`, `Set`, `Queue`, `Stack`, etc.

 Java also supports a rich set of collections packaged in the Java Collections Framework.